stared/jekyll-blog-pre-2022/_posts/2017/2017-04-30-teaching-deep-learning.markdown

 * [Visualizing parts of Convolutional Neural Networks using Keras and Cats](https://hackernoon.com/visualizing-parts-of-convolutional-neural-networks-using-keras-and-cats-5cc01b214e59) by Erik Reppel
 * [Deep learning for complete beginners: convolutional neural networks with Keras](https://cambridgespark.com/content/tutorials/convolutional-neural-networks-with-keras/index.html) by Petar Veličković
-* [Handwritten Digit Recognition using Convolutional Neural Networks in Python with Keras](http://machinelearningmastery.com/handwritten-digit-recognition-using-convolutional-neural-networks-python-keras/) by Jason Brownlee (Theano tensor order)
+* [Handwritten Digit Recognition using Convolutional Neural Networks in Python with Keras](http://machinelearningmastery.com/handwritten-digit-recognition-using-convolutional-neural-networks-python-keras/) by Jason Brownlee (Theano tensor dimension order[^theano])

 There are a few add-ons to Keras, which are especially useful for learning it.
 I created [ASCII summary for sequential models](https://github.com/stared/keras-sequential-ascii) to show data flow inside networks (in a nicer way than `model.summary()`).
-It shows layers, dimensions of data `(x, y, channels)` and number of free parameters (to be optimized).
+It shows layers, dimensions of data `(x, y, channels)` and the number of free parameters (to be optimized).
 For example, for [a network for digit recognition](https://github.com/fchollet/keras/blob/master/examples/mnist_cnn.py) it might look like:

 ```
            OPERATION           DATA DIMENSIONS   WEIGHTS(N)   WEIGHTS(%)